 - October 26/27, 2019

-Hosanna Church is pleased to offer baptism for kids ages infant-Grade 5.
-Infant/kids baptisms take place between services at the Lakeville and Shakopee campuses.
+Hosanna Church is pleased to offer baptism for child ages infant-Grade 5.
+Infant/child baptisms take place between services at the Lakeville and Shakopee campuses.
 Families are recognized and prayed for during our regular weekend services.
 The baptisms follow worship in a more intimate family baptism service.
 Please note: a parent baptism class is required.
-Click here for Lakeville campus infant/kids baptism information.
-Click here for Shakopee campus infant/kids baptism information.
-For information about infant/kids baptism at the Northfield Campus, email Dean Swenson, Campus Pastor, at
+Click here for Lakeville campus infant/child baptism information.
+Click here for Shakopee campus infant/child baptism information.
+For information about infant/child baptism at the Northfield Campus, email Steph Helken, Northfield Administrative Coordinator, at

 What We Believe About Baptism